beardedDan/complete_collision_recorder/README.md

 Roughly half of all traffic collisions are not documented in official crash reports.
-This is a problem because traffic engineers do not have a complete dataset from which to create road designs.
-Under-reporting has been understood and researched for more than 50 years but it is still recommended practice for traffic engineers to onlyl use official data only.
+This is a problem because traffic engineers do not have a complete safety profile of a roadway and are only able to consider fully documented collisions.
+This results in a serious survivorship bias and has been researched for more than 50 years but it is still recommended practice for traffic engineers to only use official data when performing safety studies.
 This project attempts to use AI to extract information from alternative unstructured data sources, such as police dispatch reports, and operationalize information from those reports into a usable structured format and to create natural language descriptions of the collisions.

 ## Project Description
 Taking inputs from official crash reports and police reports, a two-step